-Year 2022 Year 2021 Total training hours 320 312 Average training hours per employee 4.2 6.2 Percentage of male employees participating in training 37% 30% Percentage of female employees participating in training 37% 40% Average training hours of male employees 3.0 8.2 Average training hours of female employees 4.9 5.4 Percentage of senior management participating in training 32% 15% Percentage of ordinary employees participating in training 38% 26% Average training hours of senior management 2.0 8.6 Average training hours of ordinary employees 4.5 4.0
+Year 2023 Year 2022 Total training hours Average training hours per employee 210 2.7 320 4.2 Percentage of male employees participating in training Percentage of female employees participating in training Average training hours of male employees Average training hours of female employees 38% 40% 2.0 3.1 37% 37% 3.0 4.9 Percentage of senior management participating in training Percentage of ordinary employees participating in training 41% 39% 32% 38% Average training hours of senior management Average training hours of ordinary employees 2.0 2.8 2.0 4.5

-4. Labor Standards
+B4.
+Labor standards

-The Group has formulated policies to ensure that all employees and job seekers are entitled to fair opportunities and treatment.
+The Group has formulated policies to ensure that all employees and job seekers have fair opportunities and treatment.
 The Group is committed to complying with the relevant laws and regulations of places where we have operations throughout the recruitment and employment process.
 The Group strictly abides by the Law of the People's Republic of China on the Protection of Minors, the Law of the People's Republic of China on the Protection of Rights and Interests of Women and Children, the Provisions of The People's Republic of China Prohibition of Child Labour and the Hong Kong Employment Ordinance (Chapter 57 of the Laws of Hong Kong), and comprehensively prohibits the employment of child labour in any job.
 The human resources department of the Group is responsible for identifying and verifying each job seeker to ensure that no child labor or forced labor is employed.
 The Group also has a clear staff code to prohibit forced labor and ensure the legal and voluntary employment of all employees.
-If employment of child labor or forced labor is found, the Group will terminate the employment contract and investigate whether further action is required.
+If employment of child labor or forced labor is found, the Group will terminate the relevant employment contract and investigate whether further action is required.
 During the Year, the Group was not aware of any violation of laws and regulations on employment and labour practices in the prevention of child labour or forced labour.